 32-12.1-11.
-Judgment against political subdivision - Additional tax levy.
-If a final judgment is obtained against any political subdivision except a school district, the governing body of the political subdivision may by resolution provide for the levy and collection of an annual tax upon all the taxable property within the political subdivision for the payment of such judgment.
-The amount levied under this section for the payment of a judgment against a political subdivision shall not exceed the limitation set forth in section 57-15-28.1.
+Judgment against political subdivision - Levy authority - Additional tax levy for insured subdivisions..
+If a final judgment is obtained or a settlement is agreed for a claim against any political subdivision, except a school district, the governing body of the political subdivision may by resolution provide for the levy and collection of an annual tax not exceeding the limitation in section 57-15-28.1 upon the taxable valuation of property within the political subdivision for the payment of such judgment.
+This section also applies to a judgment obtained or a settlement agreed for a claim against the political subdivision by the state or any agency or instrumentality of the state.